How Much Will You Receive from Public Programs in Retirement?

 - The pension is paid on a monthly basis.

-- months in which you received, in your own name, family allowances from Québec or a Canada Child Tax Benefit for a child younger than 7 years old, or the months in which you were eligible for such allowances without receiving payments
+- months in which you received, in your own name, family allowances from Québec or the Canada Child Tax Benefit for a child under age 7, or the months in which you were eligible for such allowances without receiving payments

 - months in which an unreduced salary replacement indemnity was paid to you by the Commission de la santé et de la sécurité du travail (CSST), if the indemnity was paid after December 31, 1985.